Facebook Pixel

 As inflationary pressures persist and fiat debasement risks mount, Bitcoin’s thesis as “digital gold” gains momentum.
 The correlation with gold strengthens its case as an inflation hedge, while liquidity cycles in global markets dictate volatility.
 In a tightening environment, drawdowns remain possible, but over the long run, Bitcoin’s scarcity model sustains its upward trajectory.

-These funds are able to absorb the Bitcoin mined monthly and now account for more than 6% of the total supply.
-They have also become a major driver of Bitcoin's price, with their net assets exceeding $150 billion.
+These funds are able to absorb the Bitcoin mined monthly and now account for more than 6.5% of the total supply.
+They have also become a major driver of Bitcoin's price, with their net assets exceeding $169 billion on the peak, before the outflow wave of November.

 Source: SoSo Value